jasonhanks/k8v/README.md

+## Filtering capabilities

+This tool provides a number of ways to search for specific resources and filter them as desired.
+This includes the ability to search for resources across all namespaces, or a list of specified namespaces, match labels that are specified for selectors, or simple search the *name* of the resource for a specific string that should be included in the results.

+Filtering strings for a *name* can be specified using the -i | --include option or simply passing arguments on the command line after you specifiy all other options:

+    # search all namespaces for resources that have *heimdall* in their name
+    $ bin/k8v -A -o brief -i heimdall service/default/heimdall
+    ingress/default/heimdall
+    deployment/default/heimdall
+    pod/default/heimdall-9864f4f59-8m5ls
+    persistentvolumeclaim/default/heimdall

+    # this is equivalent to the example above (note: the search criteria is specifed after all other options)
+    $ bin/k8v -A -o brief heimdall
+    service/default/heimdall
+    ingress/default/heimdall
+    deployment/default/heimdall
+    pod/default/heimdall-9864f4f59-8m5ls
+    persistentvolumeclaim/default/heimdall

+Specific matches can also be excluded from the matched results using the -e | --exclude option:

+    # search all namespaces for resources that have *heimdall* in their name
+    $ bin/k8v -A -o brief -i heimdall -e 9864f4f59-8m5ls
+    service/default/heimdall
+    ingress/default/heimdall
+    deployment/default/heimdall
+    persistentvolumeclaim/default/heimdall

+## Resource types

+The tool is able to specify a list of supported resource types that should be searched, or will default to a specific set if not requested at runtime.
+These are the resources types currently included by default:

+  * ConfigMap
+  * Secret
+  * Services
+  * Ingress
+  * Deployment
+  * Pods
+  * PersistentVolume (only displayed when using -A | --all-namespaces option)
+  * PersistentVolumeClaim

+If you want a specific set of resource types to search you can do that using the -r | --resource option.
+These resources will be displayed in the order they are requested on the command line:

+    # show all services and ingresses in the default namespace with names matching "heimdall" in a specific order
+    $ bin/k8v -r service -r ingress heimdall service/default/heimdall (type=LoadBalancer cluster_ip=10.43.39.132  ports=[80:80/TCP nodeport=30242443:443/TCP nodeport=32661])
+    ingress/default/heimdall (host=dashboard.k.hazil.net [/=heimdall:80] )

 ## Output formats

 Here are some basic scenarios and their formatted output to get a general idea of how to tool works and what